damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 comments: true
 categories:
 author: Angelo Stavrow
-author_twitter: angelostavrow
+author_twitter: AngeloStavrow
 image_title: '/images/unsplash/ios-development.jpg'
 ---

 # Why CI?

-[Continuous integration]() is a thing.
-More TK.

-In a nutshell, here's what happens:
+[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) is great tool for helping developers be more productive and write higher-quality code.
+By automatically running a suite of tests every time a commit is pushed, everyone can see the results of changes to the codebase, and take action to make integration faster and easier.

+GitLab [comes with CI built-in](https://about.gitlab.com/gitlab-ci/) for all projects, for free.

+It's beyond the scope of this tutorial to go into details on best practices, workflows, and advantages/disadvantages of CI.
+In short, however, here's what happens when you enable it for your Xcode project:

-1. You push a commit to GitLab.
+1. You make changes to your copy of the codebase and push a commit to GitLab.
 2. GitLab recognizes that the codebase has changed.
 3. GitLab triggers a build with the GitLab Runner you set up on your Mac for the project.
 4. The GitLab Runner runs through the build and test process you specified in `.gitlab-runner.yml`.